pypa/virtualenv/docs/extend.rst

 Python discovery
 ----------------

-The python discovery mechanism is a component that needs to answer the following answer: based on some type of user input give me a Python interpreter on the machine that matches that.
+The python discovery mechanism is a component that needs to answer the following question: based on some type of user input give me a Python interpreter on the machine that matches that.
 The builtin interpreter tries to discover an installed Python interpreter (based on PEP-515 and ``PATH`` discovery) on the users machine where the user input is a python specification.
 An alternative such discovery mechanism for example would be to use the popular